fmorenovr/fmorenovr.github.io/_posts/2017-05-22-Using-GIMP-to-create-wonderful-things.md

 ---
 layout: post
 title:  "Using GIMP to create wonderful things."
-subtitle: This is a basic guide for newcomers on how to use GIMP.
 date:   2017-05-22 00:20:12 -0500

+tags:
+  - GIMP
+  - Images processing
+  - Ubuntu
+  - Linux

+categories:
-categories: GUI_app
+  - GUI_app
 ---

+This is a basic guide for newcomers on how to use GIMP.

 # GIMP

 GIMP (GNU Image Manipulation Program) is a software to edit digital images with form bitmaps.